 From our churches go forth thousands who never turn the pages of the Word to see if the preacher has deivered God's message.
 We need to search the Scriptures, which alone can direct our feet and satify the soul.
 We need a renewal of family altars.
 Much of the fire and life once found in individual churches has been lost by allowing the family devotions to slumber and die.

-We need that the Divine presence may touch the high-priest of every home, until every altar shall be rebuilt. the sacrifice renewed, and the incense of a pure devotion ascend unto God.
+We need that the Divine presence may touch the high-priest of every home, until every altar shall be rebuilt, the sacrifice renewed, and the incense of a pure devotion ascend unto God.
 Through these mediums God will send life and salvation.
-So intimate is the union between home, church and world that God's presence in the home and in the closet will be felt in the church and world.
-Rev. Dr. Dunn, president of Hillsdale College (Free Baptist) answering in the Star the question "Why is there not a revival?" says amongst other things :
+So intimate is the union between home, church, and world that God's presence in the home and in the closet will be felt in the church and world.

+Rev. Dr. Dunn, president of Hillsdale College (Free Baptist) answering in the Star the question "Why is there not a revival ?" says amongst other things :

 Perhaps the sermons are not adapted to that end.
-Truth has its ends and adaptations as really as agricultural or mechanical instruments, A farmer would not think of ploughing his field by riding over it in a plated carriage, through the Treasurer a loud call for a nor of harvesting it with a planing mill, no matter how useful the carriage and mill may be for other purposes. sermon may be planned io. a religious oration, a theological lecture, a doctrinal vindication, a rhetorical composition, or a public entertainment, and yet have but little more adaptation to the conversion of souls than a brass band to the wheat harvest.
+Truth has its ends and adaptations as really as agricultural or mechanical instruments.
+A farmer would not think of ploughing his field by riding over it in a plated carriage, nor of harvesting it with a planing mill, no matter how useful the carriage and mill may be for other purposes. -Inetoration, a theological lecture, a rinal vindication, a rhetorical composition, or a public entertainment, and yet have but little more adaptation to band to the wheat harvest.
 The sinner may not be awakened nor convicted of sin, convinced of his helplessness nor of Christ's offer of salvation, persuaded to obedience nor to devotional faith.
 We can not expect to make musicians by teaching geology, nor converts by using truths adapted to other purposes.

 Perhaps the preacher does not expect conversions.
 How much real success in any field of effort is realized without expectation of success?
-How many victories have been won upon battlefields, where the object was the perfection of military order and discipline, without expectation of success?
-Success in trade and art, in politics and the professions, depend upon hope, and it is probably true that not one revival in a hundred is experienced under the labors of those not expecting such results.
+How many victories have been won upon battlefields, where the object was the perfection of military order and discipline, without expectation of success Success in trade and art, in politics and the professions, depend upon hope, and it is probably true that not one revival in a hundred is experienced under the labors of those not expecting such results.

 Perhaps the means and meetings are not adapted to such ends.
-A miscellaneous sermon once a week, a "course ing, wide-spreading movement to save of lectures," a "concert," and a few "entertainments" may not be the revival means demanded.
-Perhaps more praying, more religious visiting and more meetings are needed.
+A miscellaneous sermon once a week, a "course of lectures," a " concert," and a few revival means demanded.
+Perhaps more praying, more religious visiting during the forty days of sea, and what will our faithful few now over there think of it ?